fqroldan/inflapstion/README.md

-# Reputation Formation for Stabilization Plans
+# Credibility Dynamics and Disinflation Plans

 Preliminary and incomplete codes